hevnly/hhg/README.md

 ## How to

+1. Install bloginator using npm
-1. Run `bloginate` in the root directory
+2. Run `bloginate` in the root directory
-2. Serve the build directory using a static http server
+3. Serve the build directory using a static http server